hydephp/develop/docs/digging-deeper/customization.md

 ## CommonMark environment

-Hyde uses [League CommonMark](https://commonmark.thephpleague.com/) for converting Markdown into HTML.
+Hyde uses [League CommonMark](https://commonmark.thephpleague.com/) for converting Markdown into HTML, and uses the GitHub Flavored Markdown extension.

-Hyde ships with the GitHub Flavored Markdown extension, and the Torchlight extension is enabled automatically when needed.

 You can add extra CommonMark extensions, or change the default ones, in the `config/markdown.php` file.